nestorojeda/jupyter-notebook-docker/README.md

 # Jupyter Notebook Docker

+I wanted to explore other alternatives to Google Colab, and have the ability to run Jupyter notebooks on my local computer or in a Github Codespaces.
 This repository contains the necessary files to set up a Jupyter Notebook environment using Docker.

 ## Prerequisites

 - Docker installed on your machine
 - Basic knowledge of Docker and Jupyter Notebook
+- Tested in macOS and Windows using WSL

 ## Getting Started